Learn GNU Tools: From User to Builder

 What you’ll build: A simplified version of cat that reads one or more files and prints their content to standard output.
 If no files are given, it reads from standard input.

 Why it teaches GNU fundamentals: cat is deceptively simple.
 Implementing it efficiently teaches you the difference between buffered C library I/O (stdio.h) and raw, unbuffered Unix syscalls (unistd.h).
-It’s a masterclass in I/O performance.
+It is a masterclass in I/O performance and correctness.

 Core challenges you’ll face: